 The Borner Farm Project is putting down some serious roots, and every intern is capable of making a tremendous difference to the project and community!
 This is the ideal internship for someone interested in being an essential part of the success of a new urban farm with a big-hearted vision and a strong network of community support.
 It is also ideal for someone who wants to gain experience connecting a small town community with urban agriculture.
 We find what we’re doing to be deeply gratifying, always interesting, humbling, empowering, and fun.
 Our goal is to foster the same in our interns!

-Your Next Step: Email us your resume (including three references), as well as a cover letter explaining why you are excited about the possibility of interning at The Borner Farm Project for the 2020 season!
+Your Next Step: Email us your resume (including three references), as well as a cover letter explaining why you are excited about the possibility of interning at The Borner Farm Project.

 Whether you’re looking for a one-hour or once-a-week gig, whether you’re an individual or a group, there are probably projects you could help us out with!
 We’ve had volunteers of all ages doing everything from transplanting tomatoes and building fences to pre-pizza-night prep and sales assistance.
 Please email the staff if you’d like to volunteer at the farm, or drop by during a weekday and we’ll talk!